pickyourtrail_logo

 Bangkok is the capital city of Thailand and has become a major tourist attraction over the past few decades.
 The city hosts an ample number of malls and museums striking the perfect balance between a cosmopolitan capital and a cultural heritage city.
 Bangkok attracts tourists from several different walks of lives.
 The city has got something in store for every child, every teenager and every adult that sets foot in it.
 What sets Bangkok apart from most of the other countries’ capital cities, is the importance and respect it gives to its cultural heritage.

 One such monument that stands testimony to this fact is the Giant swing in Bangkok.
 The giant swing is a religious structure which dates back to the late 18th century when it was used in an old Brahmin ceremony.
 It is interesting to note that the giant swing pays homage to the influence of the Tamil brahmin culture over the local Thai culture.
 Let’s have a look at some of the highlights of this beautiful tourist attraction and why it warrants some of your precious vacation time.
-Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand Tour Packages, offering an unforgettable journey through this enchanting Southeast Asian destination.
+Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand tour packages, offering an unforgettable journey through this enchanting Southeast Asian destination.

 Highlights of Giant Swing Bangkok